met4citizen/TalkingHead/README.md

 ];
 ```

 3. The example app's UI supports both Finnish (default) and English.
 If you want to add another language, you need to add an another entry to the `i18n` object.
-Note that this support is only for UI.
-The Talking Head class only supports lip-sync in Finnish (see the FAQ).

 4. Add you own background images, videos, audio files, avatars etc. in the directory structure and update your site configuration `siteconfig.js` accordingly.
 The keys are in English, but the entries can include translations to other languages.